JacobJoergensen/PiperLang/README.md

 <h1 align="center">PiperLang</h1>
-<p align="center">PiperLang is a compact and efficient PHP framework designed to provide localization capacities for your web application.
-With features supporting cookie and session-based locale detection, dynamic pluralization, variable substitution in translations, and number, currency and date formatting in accordance with the set locale.</p>
+<p align="center">PiperLang is a compact and efficient PHP library designed to provide localization capacities for your web application.
+With features supporting cookie and session-based locale detection, variable substitution in translations, number, currency and date formatting in accordance with the set locale.</p>
 <hr>
 <p align="center">
       <strong>Craft your web app with precision, localize with ease.</strong>